Let's face it, we all waste money every once in a while.

 This was unhealthy for me and my bank account, so I had to figure out how to stop wasting money on things I didn't really need.

 I figured other people must have the same problem wasting money like me, so I decided to write this post.

-Here you'll find some actionable tips that will get you from the “How to stop wasting money” stage to the “Why did I waste all that money” stage.
+Here you'll find some actionable tips that will get you from wasting money to saving it.

 How to Stop Wasting Money

 If you really like buying stuff (who doesn't), then that's completely alright.
 But if you're spending money on unnecessary things, it can become a problem.

 Here are some tips to help you put away that credit card and stop wasting money.